link-u/avif-sample-images/README.md

 - All files are tagged as MIAF compatible.
 - All files are tagged as compatible with the AVIF Baseline or Advanced Profile if possible.
 - All images have the "reduced_still_picture_header" and "still_picture" flags set to 1 in the AV1 Sequence Header.
-- All images are licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en).
+- Most images are licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/deed.en), but some files are licensed different license.
+Please check.

 [Makefile](Makefile) describes how they were created.
 To generate files yourself, you have to install [cavif](https://github.com/link-u/cavif) and [davif](https://github.com/link-u/davif)